Jaynabergman/WETO_ddRAD/04_Filtering/07_Paralogs.md

 ### Outputs

 ## 3. Determine sites to include
-in R we will use the code provided by the authors of ngsParalog to calculate p-values to indicate which SNPs should be included in the vcf file so there is no paralogs.
+We will use the R code provided by the authors of ngsParalog (CITE) to calculate p-values that indicate which SNPs should be included in the vcf file.
+This should leave us with SNPs that we are confident are not paralogs.

 ### Inputs